OctopusDeploy/blog/blog/2019-05/powershelldsc-as-template/index.md

  - Capturing the items that have drifted in a Machine Policy.
  - Taking advantage of the Substitute Variables in Files feature to set properties that need to change for an Environment or Project.

 By the end of this post, we'll have created a re-usable PowerShell DSC script as a step template that can be used in a deployment.
-We'll also have created a Machine Policy that will report any items that have drifted and mark the machine has unhealthy.
+We'll also have created a Machine Policy that will report any items that have drifted and mark the machine as unhealthy.

 !toc